IncentroBA/listviewMessageIfEmpty/README.md

 ### Limitations
 The widget doesn't really do any more than described.

+With nested listviews, the custom message cannot be separately configured between nested listviews.

 ## Dependencies
 A listview, selected by the same classname as defined in the widget.